lsuxrstudio/xrstudioguides/switchboard/README.md

 - If unreal crashes on render node try running the unreal project project on the the node and not through switchboard.

 - When you've acceidently removed files after adding them and before sumitting themn.
 Revert.
 Sometimes you can't in the GUI.
 Send files to a  numbered changelist using P4V.
 Rt.
-Click send to change listed.
-Then open up terminal and use `p4 revert -c 10 //...`.See: https://portal.perforce.com/s/article/3453.
+Click **default** change list and select **New Pending Changelist**.
+Then open up terminal and use `p4 revert -c 10 //...`.
+Replace the **10** with the changelist number shown in P4V.
+See: https://portal.perforce.com/s/article/3453.

 #### Resources